 NBWS have been gifted a property in Narrabeen as an in kind donation for a 2-year period.
 The property has 90 rooms that are fully independent.
 The facility was previously a fully operational retirement village.
 The site has all the internal equipment needed to commence operation and the units are ‘move in’ ready, some with furniture some without.
 NBWS has been providing accommodation and transitional housing support successfully for 14 years.
 They have also provided case management in their Mosman House for women over the age of 50 for the past 4 years.
 The successful Mosman House project model will be used for the proposed Narrabeen house.
 This will provide accomodation for up to 90 women and children at a time, over a two year period.

-IMPACT100 Sydney North funding will enable NBWS to recruit a Project Coordinator for Narrabeen House to work along side the already established leadership, NBWS team, volunteers and case managers.
+IMPACT100 Sydney North funding would enable NBWS to recruit a Project Coordinator for Narrabeen House to work along side the already established leadership, NBWS team, volunteers and case managers.

 One Meal addresses the issue of food security for people who are homeless, vulnerable or impoverished.
 The 2023 Foodbank Hunger report revealed 3.8 million Australians had run out of food in the last year.
 Each month, 337,000 households in NSW/ACT receive help from food relief organisations and 45% had someone in the family in paid work.
 The cost- of -living crisis is exacerbating the challenges faced by vulnerable people.